wherrera10/EDFPlus.jl/README.md

 As of 2018, this is still early alpha software and is NOT FIT FOR ORDINARY CLINICAL USE.
 YOU HAVE BEEN WARNED.

-Note that the test files include a 24 meg test file.
+Note that the test files include a 23 mb test file.
 You may need to allow extra time for that to download when installing.